 updating the corresponding Auxiliary Controller [n] State(5.7.5.37) to indicate the resulting maximum input or output level.

 Where a Boost Period or an APC [n] Limit Period is active for APC [n], ESME shall not change its output level in executing this Command and the Command shall not be successful.

+Where the Command is successful and ESME’s current time is within a previously set APC [n] Setting Period, ESME shall set the end date-time of that previously set APC [n] Setting Period to be now, and immediately take the actions required as a result of the end date-time of the APC [n] Setting Period being reached, before taking actions related to the APC [n] Setting Period in the Command.

 Where the Command is successful, ESME shall immediately, if ESME’s current time is within the APC [n] Setting Period, or at the start date-time of the APC [n] Setting Period, if the APC [n] Setting Period is in the future according to ESME’s current time, set that APC [n] to the maximum input or output level specified in the Command.